-With this highest level of theory we can (at least in principle) investigate all of the above listed aspects (see Sec.~\ref{sec:list}) in great detail, under various chemical setting, which allows to scrutinize the impact of common assumptions, such as the dipole approximation or to treat the electromagnetic field as an external perturbation only.~\cite{jestadt2019light} There are many situations, e.g. for the strongly debated super-radiant phase transition, where these type of aspects are assumed to be decisive.~\cite{PhysRevA.98.053819,PhysRevB.100.121109, rokaj2020free} How much they contribute to cavity-mediated chemical reactions has to be seen.
+With this highest level of theory we can (at least in principle) investigate all of the above listed aspects (see Sec.~\ref{sec:list}) in great detail, under various chemical setting, which allows to scrutinize the impact of common assumptions, such as the dipole approximation or to treat the electromagnetic field as an external perturbation only.~\cite{jestadt2019light} There are many situations, e.g. for the strongly debated super-radiant phase transition, where these type of aspects are assumed to be decisive.~\cite{PhysRevA.98.053819,PhysRevB.100.121109, rokaj2020free,andolina2020theory} How much they contribute to cavity-mediated chemical reactions has to be seen.

 Besides investigating more realistic descriptions of polaritonic situations with QEDFT, there are further important theoretical topics that are actively explored.
-Among others this includes: \begin{enumerate} \item \textbf{Polaritonic functionals:} Similar to ordinary DFT, the success of QEDFT relies entirely on the availability of exchange-correlation functionals.
-The diversity and reliability of the latter has so far been limited\cite{flick2018ab} due to the novelty of QEDFT.
-Recent developments \cite{schafer2021making} suggest now a new route based on effective photon-free Hamiltonians that ultimately provided the first local-density-like functional for QEDFT -- allowing the treatment of quantum light-matter interactions for sizeable systems.
-Nevertheless, it remains clear that further effort is necessary in order to elevate QEDFT to the same level of sophistication and versatility that is inherited by DFT.
-Luckily, coupled-cluster theory based \textit{ab initio} QED methods emerged recently\cite{haugland2020coupled,mordovina2020polaritonic} that not only provide an excellent alternative for small systems, but also a valuable consistency check for the ongoing development of QEDFT.
+Among others this includes: \begin{enumerate} \item \textbf{Polaritonic functionals:} Similar to ordinary DFT, the success of QEDFT is determined by the availability of reliable and accurate approximate exchange-correlation functionals.
+So far available QEDFT functionals mostly base on perturbation theory for the light-matter interaction,~\cite{pellegrini2015optimized,flick2018ab,schaefer2020thesis,flick2021simple} whereas non-perturbative approaches depend on the use of polaritonic (higher-dimensional) constructions.~\cite{buchholz2019reduced, nielsen2018dressed, buchholz2020light} However, recent developments~\cite{schafer2021making} suggest a new route based on effective photon-free Hamiltonians that have provided the first non-perturbative local-density like functional for QEDFT – allowing the self-consistent treatment of quantum light-matter interactions for sizeable systems.
+Nevertheless, it remains clear that considerable effort will be necessary in order to reach the same level of sophistication and versatility that has been established over decades for ground state DFT.
+To attain this goal, coupled-cluster theory based \textit{ab initio} QED methods\cite{haugland2020coupled,mordovina2020polaritonic} provide a valuable benchmark for small systems, which is vital for the ongoing development of QEDFT.